DUNE/lesson-template/_episodes/01-How-to-make-a-lesson.md

 ## Here I describe how I built this lesson.
 You can follow along.

 > ## Note
-> Check out the [previous episode]({{ site.baseurl }}/00-Local-Setup-For-Local-Build.html) to set up a local server and to do local builds.
+> Because github insists on using ghpages for deployment, it is good to use your own github account for initial (and ongoing)
+> development and pull over to [github.com/dune](https://github.com/dune) for the official version rather than using branches in the [github.com/dune](https://github.com/dune) github area.
+> If you do not have one, set one up now at [github.com](https://github.com).
 {: .callout}

+---

 ## First you need to decide on a name for your new lesson.

-> ## Note
-> Because github insists on using gh_pages for deployment, it is good to use your own github account for initial (and ongoing) development and pull over to /DUNE/ for the official version rather than using branches in the /DUNE/ github area.
-{: .callout}
+What is your plan for your lesson?
+What are you going to call it?

+---

-## Do local setup for local rendering (optional)
+## local setup for local rendering (optional)

 Then follow the instructions [https://carpentries.github.io/lesson-example/setup.html#setup-for-local-rendering-of-the-lessons-optional](https://carpentries.github.io/lesson-example/setup.html#setup-for-local-rendering-of-the-lessons-optional) for setup on your local machine - in principle this is optional but in practice it is really helpful.
 You are going to need ruby and pyYAML.
 I used conda on a mac but they have instructions for Windows, Mac and UNIX.